 Quick-Dry Clothing and Proper Footwear

 For the summer months, avoid bringing a suitcase full of thick cotton T-shirts and jeans.
 Instead, opt for lightweight clothes or any fabrics that breathe well and wick away moisture.
 It’s not fun stepping inside an air-conditioned queue, restaurant or gift shop for cover, only to start shivering because you’re soaked to the bone.
-As for footwear, bring water-resistant shoes that are good for walking and have good grip (so you don’t slip on wet surfaces!), along with an extra pair of socks.
+As for footwear, bring water-resistant shoes that are good for walking and have a good grip (so you don’t slip on wet surfaces!), along with an extra pair of socks (nobody likes soggy flippers).

 Stroller Rain Cover